radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 This section describes how to virtualize AWS Cognito users and groups in RadiantOne using a default virtual view.
 Views created from AWS Cognito data sources are read-only, and binds are not supported.
 LDAP filters are also not supported.
 This means that when RadiantOne receives queries that contain filters from clients, those filters are not forwarded to AWS Cognito for processing.

->**Note – To support LDAP filters, create a view of AWS Cognito and configure it for a persistent cache with periodic refresh.
+>[!note] To support LDAP filters, create a view of AWS Cognito and configure it for a persistent cache with periodic refresh.
 For information on creating your own views, refer to the Context Builder Guide.
-For information on configuring persistent cache with periodic refresh, refer to the Deployment and Tuning Guide.**
+For information on configuring persistent cache with periodic refresh, refer to the Deployment and Tuning Guide.

 To virtualize AWS cognito users and groups: